We’ve made payments event easier with one checkout form for the whole group!

 How can I enable Group Pay?

-However, for an optimal setup to streamline the sub-unit registration, we recommend placing checkout form on the head-unit level and not on the sub-unit level.
-This must be done in a specific order:
+The optimal setup to streamline the sub-unit registration is to place the checkout form on the head-unit level and not on the sub-unit level.

 Here’s a good example of the form setup: